 Mediabanken

-Under the Media Bank tab, you manage all the files you upload to Mediaflow and create a shared folder structure that suits your organization.
-To enable flexible work, the media bank is divided into different workspaces.
+Under the Media Bank tab, you manage all files you upload to Mediaflow and set up a shared folder structure tailored for your organisation.
+To support flexible work, the media bank is divided into different workspaces.

-Shortcuts are folders that help you sort your different files based on various criteria.
-You can sort by your downloaded and uploaded files, files that have not been tagged with any keywords, and files that have identical names.
-If you tag files with their license rights, you can sort them accordingly, and if you have our GDPR module, you can also sort based on different GDPR-related criteria.
+Shortcuts are folders that help you organise your files based on different criteria.
+You can sort files by your downloads and uploads, files without tags, and files with the same names.
+If you tag files with their license rights, you can sort them accordingly.
+If you have our GDPR module, you can also sort by various GDPR-related criteria.

 Private Folders